 Anyway.
 I’m just cooking my little heart out over here (hence the daily workouts) so I might as well share.
 I made this ridiculous orzo pasta dish using ingredients we mostly already had like frozen kale and a butternut squash that needed to be cooked and some prosciutto I made into chips.
-I do a cute thing at the grocery store lately where I splurge on crazy shit we don’t need, so this giant fresh mozzarella ball got broken up over the top of this dish and finished with a drizzle of fruity, delicious, high-end olive oil. (god, I sound vile).
+I do a cute thing at the grocery store lately where I irresponsibly splurge on crazy shit we don’t need, so this giant fresh mozzarella ball got broken up over the top of this dish and finished with a drizzle of fruity, delicious, good quality olive oil. (god, I sound vile).
 It was so good, I ate two bowls full and regretted nothing.
 Also it was even better cold the next day as a lovely little pasta salad I once again ate too much of.

 You can use spinach in place of the kale of course, and omit the prosciutto if you’re going meat-free.
 This would be just as delicious.

 Don’t forget to treat yourselves.
 Might as well.
 Unless it’s buying Tiger King merchandise off Etsy, because I really have to stop doing that.

 Butternut Squash and Kale Orzo Carbonara with Prosciutto Chips

 8 slices prosciutto

 1 small onion, diced

 1/3 cup of white wine (or chicken broth)